mercywangara/Mitumbaesales--Product-Documentation/FAQ.md

 Yes, but only before the trader accepts it.
 Cancellations are tracked under your account.

 ###  I’m a trader.
 Can I see my sales history?
-Yes — your dashboard includes sales stats, orders, and customer feedback.
+Yes, your dashboard includes sales stats, orders, and customer feedback.

----

  6. CHANGELOG.md